buildbot/buildbot/master/docs/manual/cfg-properties.rst

 ``repository``
 ``project``
 ``codebase``

-    For details of these attributes see :ref:`Concepts`.
+    For details of these attributes see :doc:`/manual/concepts`.

 ``changes``

     This attribute is a list of dictionaries reperesnting the changes that make up this sourcestamp.

 ``has_patch``